qelectrotech/qelectrotech-doc/source/users/element/element_editor/edition/graphic/parts/paste_in_area.rst

 Paste in area
 =============

-Past in area is similar command to paste `part`_, the main diference is the place where the `part`_ can be pasted.
+Past in area is similar command to paste `part`_, the main difference is the place where the `part`_ can be pasted.
-At normal paste command QElectroTech pastes the `part`_ automatically at a predefined position, at paste in area command the user is free to choose the place where the object has to be pasted by using left clik on the desired place.
+At normal paste command QElectroTech pastes the `part`_ automatically at a predefined position, at paste in area command the user is free to choose the place where the object has to be pasted by using left click on the desired place.

 Pasting `parts`_ in area can be done from `menu bar`_, by right click on the `drawing area`_ and from the corresponding keyboard shortcut.